 153 Willoughbridge: A festival of flowers

-John Butcher’s garden at 153 Willoughbridge in Market Drayton, Shropshire, opens for the National Garden Scheme on 16 and 17 July.
-A recent article, published in the RHS Magazine ‘The Garden’ – and reproduced here – tells the story behind this remarkable small space:
+John Butcher’s garden at 153 Willoughbridge in Market Drayton, Shropshire, opens for the National Garden Scheme on 15 and 16 July 2023.
+An article, published in the RHS Magazine ‘The Garden’ – and reproduced here – tells the story behind this remarkable small space:

 Only the postman uses the front door at John Butcher’s rural home near Market Drayton, Shropshire.
 Plants have blocked access to all but the letterbox.
 ‘Visitors have to come down the side of the house,’ he says.
 ‘It’s a fragrant jungle down there, buzzing with insect life.
 It may be a cliché, but if you build it, they will come.’